rparnas/ry-docs/retro-software-compatibility.md

 Some layers may not exist on some systems.
 On early game consoles, games often handled low-level things on their own and ran somewhat directly on the hardware.

-## Software Compatability Solutions
+## Software Compatibility Solutions
 Software program compatibility problems happen when they were written to work with a layer in a particular way but the layer has changed (or does not exist) on some system.

 Sometimes it is possible to *run the program directly* on the desired system by applying *patches* (an update that replaces parts of the program) or by setting a particular *configuration* (to make the program avoid doing incompatible things if the rest of the things it needs to do are compatible).

-*Compatability layers* are programs that translate some or all of a program's operations and API calls into a form that is runnable on the desired system.
+*Compatibility layers* are programs that translate some or all of a program's operations and API calls into a form that is runnable on the desired system.
 Examples include **Proton** or **Wine**.

 *Virtual machine*s (*VM*) are typically designed for apps that don't depend on "the behavior of particular hardware" but instead "depend on the behavior of a particular OS".
-They often have high proformance and focus on compatability with business apps rather than multimedia or games.
+They often have high proformance and focus on Compatibility with business apps rather than multimedia or games.
 Examples include **Hyper-V**, **VirtualBox** and **VMware Workstation**. **KVM** is a virtualization system on Linux but it is more of a "virtualization technology" that can be re-used by other projects and not a complete package.

 *Emulators* simulate hardware.
-An emulator may simulate specific real life hardware.
+An emulator may simulate specific real-life hardware.
 Or it may simulate a single generic and predictable machine to avoid having to simulate the hundreds of variations among the machines that actually existed.
 Ideally, emulators let relevant OSes, APIs, and software programs run without any modifications just as they did on an original hardware.
 The more complex and accurate the hardware being simulated, the higher the CPU requirements of the emulator tend to be.

-Often whatever is simpliest is the best solution unless you have goals like to recreating a historic experience.
-Even "buy old hardware" should be considered as a solution for tricky or unsolved compatability problems.
+Often whatever is simplest is the best solution unless you have goals like to recreating a historic experience.
+Even "buy old hardware" should be considered as a solution for tricky or unsolved Compatibility problems.

 ## Mac Software